 Most evidence is preclinical.
 The overwhelming majority of BPC-157 research has been conducted in animal models — primarily rats.
 We do not have large-scale, double-blind, placebo-controlled human clinical trials.
 This is the single most important limitation of the current evidence base.

 Most research comes from one group.
 While the Zagreb laboratory's work is prolific and their methodology is solid, the relative scarcity of fully independent replication studies is a legitimate concern.
 Science depends on reproducibility, and more independent labs need to investigate these findings.
+The replication issue is the same issue that drives the cancer question above — when one group produces most of the evidence, you need outside confirmation for the high-stakes claims in either direction.

 The mechanism is complex and not fully mapped.
 While we understand the major pathways (VEGF, EGF, FGF, HGF, NO, FAK-paxillin), the complete mechanism of action — including how BPC-157 interacts with receptor systems and what its primary binding target is — remains an active area of investigation.